troch/react-timer-hoc/README.md

 ### Usage

-Create a new component by wrapping your component with `timer` hoc.
-Along with the properties you specify, the created component will receive a `tick` property, alongside your specified `delay` and a `stop` function.
+Create a new component by wrapping your component with `timer` HOC.
+Alongside the properties you specify, the created component will receive a `tick` property, the specified `delay` value and a `stop` function.

 ```javascript
 import React from 'react';